How to Build a Greenhouse

 Foundations

-Greenhouse foundations may consist of timber or concrete, among other materials.
-We describe the steps involved in adding the floor base in the following section.
+Greenhouse foundations may consist of materials such as concrete, pressure-treated wood or paving slabs.
+The surface also needs to be levelled beforehand - which can be done using concrete, timber sleepers or gravel.
+We all describe the steps involved in adding the floor base within the following section.

 Measure the Area